Unique opens vs total opens: what’s the difference, and why does it matter?

 2. The subscriber opens your email, likes what they see, and returns to open the email again later to follow up (this is also a good thing!)

-3. The email client counts an open, every time the subscriber scrolls through their inbox.
+3. The email client counts an open every time the subscriber scrolls through their inbox

 4. Some sort of bot is associated with the email client, or is being used by the recipient’s domain (this can be part of a company’s IT security infrastructure).
 When this happens, a bot is used to click each link within the email, to alert companies to potential phishing scams.